 It came into existence when it was listed on a street plan in 1812 as Calle de Palafox, named after General Jose de Palafox y Melzi, a Spanish military man.

-This well-thought-out street soon came to be filled with amazing retails, numerous dining options and theatrical venues – including the legendary Saenger Theatre.
+This well-thought-out street soon came to be filled with amazing retailers, numerous dining options, and theatrical venues, including the legendary Saenger Theatre.

-The street is a beautiful amalgamation of vintage architecture, art, culture and history, all of which is underlined by pleasant live music!
-Honoured as one of the “10 Great Streets in America”, this ‘artery’ of downtown Pensacola is perfect – and a must-visit!
+The street is a beautiful amalgamation of vintage architecture, art, culture, and history, all of which are underlined by pleasant live music.

 One of the most visited destinations on Palafox Street has to be the one and only Saenger Theatre.

-Established in 1925, it is a huge and equally mesmerizing theatre, accommodating more than 1600 people.
+Established in 1925, it is a vast and equally mesmerizing theater, accommodating more than 1600 people.

-The theatre features all kinds of entertaining shows, such as Broadway musicals, an opera, ballet, comedic acts, theatrical performances, classical movies and so much more.
+The theater features all kinds of entertaining shows, such as Broadway musicals, an opera, ballet, comedic acts, theatrical performances, classical movies, and so much more.

-Thankfully, the website is always up-to-date with their oncoming shows - so that you can schedule your visit around the show you want to see and enjoy!
+Thankfully, the Saenger Theatre's website is always up to date with their upcoming shows, so you can schedule your visit around the show you want to see and enjoy!

 Being protected federally, Gulf Islands National Seashore is a natural paradise along the coast of Pensacola.

-It is a group of barrier islands along the Gulf of Mexico, with one foot in the southern United States, southern Mississippi and of course in Pensacola.
+It is a group of barrier islands along the Gulf of Mexico, with one foot in southern Mississippi and another, of course, in Pensacola.

-An abundance of historic structures, trails, picnic areas and underground campgrounds are peppered across the area, enough to occupy your entire day with fresh fun.
+An abundance of historic structures, trails, picnic areas, and underground campsites are peppered across the area, enough to occupy your entire day with fresh fun.

-Perfect for families and group of friends, this piece of heaven on earth is just waiting to be explored!
+Perfect for families and groups of friends, this piece of heaven on earth is just waiting to be explored.

-Located at 9 Palafox Place, the place provides delicious pork-based dishes and wines, as the name slyly suggests.
+Located at 9 Palafox Place, the place provides delicious pork-based dishes, craft beers, and wines, as the name slyly suggests.

-Apart from the titular items, the restaurant also serves varieties of dishes, including shrimps, oysters, vegetarian and even craft beer.
+Apart from the titular items, the restaurant also serves a variety of menu items, including shrimp, oysters, vegetarian dishes, and even craft beer.

-With helpful staff, prompt service, inexpensive and delicious menu and mellow vibes – Urban Swinery is a whole package, indeed!
+With a helpful staff, prompt service, an inexpensive and delicious menu, and mellow vibes, Urban Swinery offers the whole package.

-Its official name was given in 2015, to honour the late Admiral Jack Fetterman, who had an important role in the development of this beautiful Park.
+Its official name was given in 2015 to honor the late Admiral Jack Fetterman, who had an important role in the development of this beautiful park.

 It is the proud host of Pensacola Blue Wahoos, a minor league baseball team.

-Pensacola is not short on interactive museums and one of them happens to be National Naval Aviation Museum.
+Pensacola is not short on interactive museums, and one of them happens to be the National Naval Aviation Museum.

 It came into existence in 1962 and stores more than 150 aircraft on its premises, all ready for you to experience.

-The museum offers a lot of activities for visitors, including watching aircraft-related films and documentaries in the theatre and using their amazing flight simulators.
+The museum offers a lot of activities for visitors, including watching aircraft-related films and documentaries in the theater and using their amazing flight simulators.

-The National Naval Aviation Museum is the best way to learn about the fascinating history of these flying vehicles – and that too in the right now!
+The National Naval Aviation Museum is the best place to learn about the fascinating history of these flying vehicles, as well as how they operate today.

 Also known as Seville Historic District, this vintage corner of Pensacola is fascinating for a variety of reasons.

-The Historic Pensacola Village is a life-sized museum, featuring more than 25 restored buildings and a handful of alluring museums.
+Historic Pensacola Village is a life-sized museum featuring more than 25 restored buildings and a handful of fascinating museums.

 Spanning over 8.5 acres of land, the village is actually as old as World War II, as it dates back to colonial times.

-Even if it’s less than a century old, the place stores the timeless history and rich heritage of America.
+Even if it’s less than a century old, the place stores America's timeless history and rich heritage.

-Some most-visited places include the T.T.
-Wentworth Jr. Museum, Voices of Pensacola, Museum of Industry and Old Christ Church.
+The most frequently visited places here include the T.T.
+Wentworth Jr. Museum, Voices of Pensacola, Museum of Industry, and Old Christ Church.

-If you want to lose yourself in America’s charming history, then Historic Pensacola Village is the one for you.
+If you want to lose yourself in America’s charming history, then Historic Pensacola Village is the spot for you.

 Ever since it started in 1967, Seville Quarter has been Pensacola’s one true entertainment spot.

-Accompanying it now are more places, that comes with their eclectic themes and exciting atmosphere.
+Accompanying it now are more places that come with their eclectic themes and exciting atmosphere.

-There is a pool table and a karaoke machine; there are inviting dance floors, an open courtyard and jazz shows; and there are restaurants – serving delicious food, might I add - you definitely can’t visit in just one night.
+There is a pool table and a karaoke machine, inviting dance floors, an open courtyard, jazz shows, and restaurants serving delicious food.

 Pensacola’s nightlife has become even more attractive, and it is all because of Seville Quarter!

-If there is any place that is the art capital of Pensacola, it is the Pensacola Museum of Art.
+If there is any place that can be called the art capital of Pensacola, it is the Pensacola Museum of Art.

-Adding more to its uniqueness are the facts that not only is it the only art museum in the city, but also stands tall in the place of a former jail.
+Adding to its uniqueness is that it is not just the only art museum in the city but also stands tall in the place of a former jail.

-The renovated museum now doesn’t hold vertical iron bars but is adorned with fascinating artworks and exhibits, including that by Picasso, Warhol, Dali along with collections of African art and even glass art.
+The renovated museum no longer holds vertical iron bars but is now adorned with fascinating artworks and exhibits, including pieces by Picasso, Warhol, and Dali, along with collections of African art and works of glass art.

-Don’t be misled by the name, Pensacola MESS Hall isn’t actually a mess.
+Don’t be misled by its name, as the Pensacola MESS Hall isn’t actually a mess.